CudaText-addons/cuda_markdown_editing/readme/readme.txt

 List items (bullet symbol -+* with space)
   - if caret at the end of non-empty list item, and Enter pressed - newline is added with empty list item (on the same indent as previous item)
   - if caret at the end of empty list item, and Enter pressed - bullet is deleted and caret goes to bullet position
-  - after empty list item, if Tab pressed - bullet kind is changed (by loop: +-*)
+  - after empty list unnumbered item, if Tab pressed - indent is added and bullet kind is changed (by loop: +-*)
+  - after list numbered item, if Tab pressed - indent is added and numbering is changed to "1. "
   - after _indented_ empty list item, if Shift+Tab pressed - list item's indent is decreased

 Tasks